-3.3.3.
-Duties of the participants
+3.3.3 Duties of the participants

 - a) Laboratories wishing to participate in a trial have to contact the organizer by e-mailing to the contact person indicated on the information sheet with copy to CIPAC secretary.
-The application must include the detailed address where the samples have to be sent to. - b) Participants must be able to perform the required analysis (e.g. availability of the equipment including the described column) within the required timeframe. - c) The method description has to be strictly followed.
+The application must include the detailed address where the samples have to be sent to. - b) Participants must be able to perform the required analysis (e.g. availability of the equipment including the described column, except special equipment provided by the conductor) within the required timeframe. - c) The method description has to be strictly followed.
 The aim of the trial is to validate the method!
 Any deviation from the original method described has to be documented and justified.
-It should be noted that deviation from the original method may lead to exclusion of the results of that laboratory from the evaluation of data of the collaborative trial.
+It should be noted that deviation from the original method may lead to exclusion of the results of that laboratory from the evaluation of data of the collaborative trial. - d) Fill in the result sheets and send it back to the organiser in time together with needed chromatograms, remarks on problems or proposals for changes.

-3.4.
-How to evaluate
+3.4 How to evaluate